r723235/docker-kali/README.md

 # docker-kali

-Built from the [kalilinux/kali-rolling](https://www.kali.org/docs/containers/official-kalilinux-docker-images/) base image.
+Inspired by [ropnop's blog](https://blog.ropnop.com/docker-for-pentesters/) and built from the [kalilinux/kali-rolling](https://www.kali.org/docs/containers/official-kalilinux-docker-images/) base image, this Dockerfile includes several frequently used Kali tools.
+It is meant to provide a disposable, yet powerful, Kali environment.

 ### Build